+Blood moves around the body through long thin tubes called blood vessels.
+Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.
 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.

-Why is this important?
+Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+This is called lymphovascular invasion.
 Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.
 In particular, cancer cells seen inside a large vein outside of the tumour is associated with a high risk that the cancer cells will eventually be found in the lung or liver.

 A margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 Whenever possible, surgeons will try to cut tissue outside of the tumour to reduce the risk that any cancer cells will be left behind after the tumour is removed.